Edenbridge Patient Participation Group

-The Edenbridge Patient Participation Group have been working on your behalf as patients and co-ordinating with the practice to improve our services to you.
-The Patient Participation Group is an independent body formed to act as an interface between the practice and patient.
+The Edenbridge Patient Participation Group have been working on your behalf as patients and coordinating with the practice to improve our services to you.
+It is an independent body formed to act as an interface between the practice and patient.

 Among the aims are:

-Mr Stuart Young [Chairman] and Mr Peter Brooks [Secretary].
 All patients are welcome to take part in any survey that has been agreed with the committee.
-The results of the 2011/2012 and 2012/2013 surveys are available via the drop down option from this heading.
+The results of the 2022 survey are displayed on the Surgery notice board

 The practice is keen to provide the highest standard of care to all patients.
-With the help of the Patient Participation Group (PPG) we wish to provide the best care for our patients.ers will help us identify areas that could be improved.
+With the help of the Patient Participation Group (PPG) we wish to provide the best care for our patients.
+This will help us identify areas that could be improved.

 To make an appointment to see your doctor please telephone the surgery: